 While he did prior have training and practice in the Marines nearly eight years before, as with any skill requiring practice, it degraded without it.
-In 1956, he was a Sharpshooter; by nineteen fifty-nine, he degraded to a Marksman.
-He possessed no rifle in Russia due to Russian law, nor until he allegedly purchased the Carcano in early nineteen sixty-three.
-Oswald never verifiably fired the weapon that official evidence supports before the allegations of November 22, 1963.
+In nineteen fifty-six, he was a Sharpshooter; by nineteen fifty-nine, he degraded to a Marksman and Oswald possessed no rifle in Russia due to Russian law, nor until he allegedly purchased the Carcano in early nineteen sixty-three.
 Even the Commission's lead firearms expert Robert Frazier told officials they could have replicated the assassination results more than once if they had more time to familiarize themselves with the Carcano.
-However, that would require time and consistent practice Oswald also does not possess.
+However, that would require time and consistent practice Oswald also does not possess which challenges his ability to do so.
+Oswald never verifiably fired the weapon that official evidence supports before these legal charges and that is a notable problem for the government's allegations.

-The Carcano presented various other problems, some Carcano's from the same augmented stock were defective and exploded killing their users, while other related weapons are properly altered and resold without incident.
-Oswald's rifle had a makeshift pistol strap that would not properly stabilize the weapon, a rusted firing pin, and its misaligned scope likely required use of the iron sights.
-It could fire, but in the hands of the unpracticed Oswald, quick precision shots are highly unlikely.
-Yet another major issue was the weapon's two-stage pull, a safety feature added by its Italian manufacturer that requires extra firing time to set a separate mechanism from the trigger alone.
-This requires critical extra time he does not possess during the official sequence of the assassination.
-The official suspect is unskilled at operating the Carcano's safety feature to maximize his firing speed.
+The Carcano presented various other problems; some rifles from the same augmented stock were defective and exploded after killing their users but other examples were properly altered and resold without incident.
+Oswald's rifle had a makeshift pistol strap that would not properly stabilize the weapon, a rusted firing pin that might cause misfiring, and a misaligned scope likely requiring use of the iron sights.
+The Carcano was of average quality and it could fire, but in the hands of the unpracticed Oswald, quick precision shots are highly unlikely.
+Still another major issue was the weapon's two-stage pull, a safety feature added by its Italian manufacturer.
+The Carcano required extra firing time to set a separate mechanism from the trigger alone but since Oswald feasibly never repeatedly fired the weapon, he would not be experienced in operating this mechanism.
+This requires critical extra time he does not possess during the official sequence of the assassination thus creating more timeline problems.
+We must consider the official suspect is unskilled at operating the Carcano's safety feature to maximize his firing speed.